unixorn/sysadmin-reading-list/README.md

 Whether or not your shop uses git internally, you're going to end up needing to use it for the many useful things on GitHub.

 * [Pro Git](https://git-scm.com/book/en/v2) is a great resource.
+* [git-flight-rules](https://github.com/k88hudson/git-flight-rules) is Kate Hudson's guide to using Git.

 ### SSH